DETAILED ACTION

 The lens is contacted with a solution of AgNO3 and autoclaved for 150 minutes at 121o C. Given the fact that Example 1 in applicants’ specification autoclaves the lens and metal solution for 121oC for 30 minutes, the process of autoclaving for 150 minutes will meet the requirement of “conditions for form a complex…” in claim 17.

 In short, Rathore et al. teach a method of making a lens in which (a) the same monomers and (b) the same contacting step as required in claim 17 are used.
-In this manner claim 17 is anticipated.
+Since paragraph 34 specifically mentions using a copper metal in place of the silver metal, the limitations in claim 17 are anticipated.

 For claims 8 and 15, these monomers are found in Table 1 which shows the reactants used in the working examples.
 Table 1 includes a silicone monomer (para.
 75, 79), a hydrophilic monomer (Rathore et al. claim 26, as well as Table 1) and/or a hydrophilic monomer (Rathore et al. claim 29, as well as Table 1).